The Quest for the Origins of Ultra-High-Energy Cosmic Rays: Interpreting the observations

 \myParagraph{Temporal emission profile.} Phenomenological fits of the \ac{UHECR} observations rarely account for the \ac{CR} emission time.
 In fact, the implicit (and rather strong) assumption is that the sources are continuously emitting \acp{CR}, which is evidently incorrect.
 Many source candidates are transient or have some large but finite duty cycle.
 Moreover, even if the sources are steady emitters, their finite lifetime could have a significant impact on phenomenological observables. \citet{eichmann2023a} have shown that this could lead to a hardening of the spectrum measured from Earth, under the assumption that radio galaxies are the sources of \acp{UHECR}.
 Nevertheless, similar outcomes could be expected for other source populations.

-Recently, the \citet{auger2024c} extended the combined spectrum-composition fit by including an additional observable: anisotropies.
-Nevertheless, the model does not properly account for the effects of \acp{EGMF}, modelling it as a directional smear around the sources. \ac{UHECR} trajectories are elongated due to magnetic deflections (see \refeq{eq:deflection}), which raises interaction rates during propagation and can substantially affect the observed spectrum, composition, and anisotropies.
+Recently, the \citet{auger2024c} extended the combined spectrum-composition fit by adding another observable: anisotropies.
+Nevertheless, the model does not properly account for the effects of \acp{EGMF}, simplifying it to a simple smear around the sources. \ac{UHECR} trajectories are elongated due to magnetic deflections (see \refeq{eq:deflection}), which raises interaction rates during propagation and can substantially affect the observed spectrum, composition, and anisotropies.
 Previously, \citet{eichmann2018a} had already performed a combined fit of the three observables (spectrum, composition, and arrival directions), focusing on radio galaxies.
 Such multi-observable fits are essential and should become the norm, given their constraining power.
 Yet, they inevitably open a ``Pandora's box'' of modelling, drastically increasing the number of free parameters and hence complexity of the model.